 Are you considering specializing in medicine or psychiatry?
 Why not both?

-The University of Kentucky Internal Medicine/Psychiatry program is a combined 5-year program leading to certification in both specialties.
-Our residents will spend equal time in Internal Medicine and Psychiatry.
+The University of Kentucky College of Medicine internal medicine/psychiatry program is a combined five-year program leading to certification in both specialties.
+Our residents will spend equal time in internal medicine and psychiatry.
 MedPsych trained physicians recognize how each perspective allows them to provide better, comprehensive care to their patients and fill a much needed niche in our healthcare system.

 There is a growing recognition that patients with comorbid medical and mental illness have worse outcomes.
 We need more providers who can provide the complex care these vulnerable patients need.
 Healthcare systems are developing innovative care models and want graduates of combined training programs—whether inpatient hospitals, community mental health centers, or primary care.
 You can truly treat the whole patient.